-We use a two-step approach to recognizing and measuring uncertain tax positions.
+ASC 740-10 prescribes a two-step approach for recognizing and measuring uncertain tax positions.
 The first step is to evaluate tax positions taken or expected to be taken in a tax return by assessing whether they are more-likely-than-not sustainable, based solely on their technical merits, upon examination and including resolution of any related appeals or litigation process.
-The second step is to measure the associated tax benefit of each position as the largest amount that we believe is more-likely-thannot realizable.
-Differences between the amount of tax benefits taken or expected to be taken in our income tax returns and the amount of tax benefits recognized in our financial statements, represent our unrecognized income tax benefits, which are recorded as a liability.
-Our policy is to include interest and penalties related to unrecognized income tax benefits as a component of income tax expense.
+The second step is to measure the associated tax benefit of each position as the largest amount that the Company believes is more-likely-than-not realizable.
+Differences between the amount of tax benefits taken or expected to be taken in its income tax returns and the amount of tax benefits recognized in its financial statements, represent the Company's unrecognized income tax benefits.
+The Company's policy is to include interest and penalties related to unrecognized income tax benefits as a component of income tax expense.

-Comprehensive Income (Loss)
+Comprehensive Income

-In accordance with ASC Topic 220, "Comprehensive Income", comprehensive income (loss) represents the change in shareholders' equity during a reporting period from transactions and other events and circumstances from non-owner sources.
+In accordance with ASC Topic 220, "Comprehensive Income", comprehensive income represents the change in shareholders' equity during a reporting period from transactions and other events and circumstances from non-owner sources.
 It includes all changes in equity during a reporting period except those resulting from investments by owners and distributions to owners.
-Other comprehensive income (loss) represents gains and losses that are included in comprehensive income but excluded from net profit.
+Other comprehensive income represents gains and losses that are included in comprehensive income but excluded from net profit.